 Lost, Replacement, and Transfer Rules

-You should treat lost licenses as an administrative issue: initiate the replacement process promptly to guarantee you carry valid documentation while fishing.
-The state requires you to have your license on hand; failure to produce one can trigger legal penalties.
+Treat lost licenses as an administrative issue.
+Initiate the replacement process promptly to make sure you carry valid documentation while fishing.
+The state requires you to have your license on hand.
+Failure to produce one can trigger legal penalties.

 Transferring a license to another person is prohibited.
 Doing so risks a $250 fine and potential additional enforcement action.

-For non-residents, remember a 3-day permit costs $37.00; residents pay $7.65 at designated public fishing lakes, and those figures should guide your decision to replace immediately.
+For non-residents, remember a 3-day permit costs $37.00.
+Residents pay $7.65 at designated public fishing lakes.
+Those figures should guide your decision to replace immediately.

 Frequently Asked Questions